laythq/CV/README.md

 #### Languages and Frameworks

 The projects I've worked on at Makers have exposed me to a range of different languages and frameworks.
-I love the flexibility and optionality of Javascript, especially the different libraries it can be used with.
-The ability to make a fully dynamic, single-page [app](https://github.com/laythq/array_of_sunshine) in React was one of my proudest moments at Makers, and made me appreciate the power and versatility of the library and JS in general.
+I love the flexibility of Javascript, especially the different libraries it can be used with.
+The ability to make a fully dynamic, single-page [app](https://github.com/laythq/array_of_sunshine) in React was one of my proudest moments at Makers, and made me appreciate the power of the library and JS in general.

 Making a [Facebook clone](https://github.com/laythq/acebook-nice-team) using Rails was another great experience that I learned a huge amount from.
-Rails was the first framework I'd come across during the course, and I love the power and simplicity of it.
+Rails was the first framework I'd come across during the course, and I love its versatility.
 Although I didn't always understand what was going on 'under the hood', and had to adjust to the framework's strong opinions, it was a pleasure to work with and really helped me understand the power of such frameworks.

 #### OOD, TDD, BDD and other habits

 I've picked up a number of useful habits over my learning journey, not least an obsession with test-driving my code, whether its unit testing or integration.
-I've used RSpec, Jasmine, Jest, Enzyme, Pytest and a number of other suites.
+I've used RSpec, Jasmine, Jest, Enzyme, Pytest, Cypress and a number of other suites.

-I've also learned valuable ways of approaching design problems, whether its a simple diagram or a few user stories.
+I've also learned valuable ways of approaching design problems, whether it's drawing a simple diagram or writing out a few user stories.
 I've learned that understanding the end-goal and getting a macro view of the problem is essential before diving in.

 #### Collaboration

 I love the collaborative nature of software development.
-Whether it's solving a stubborn little bug with a pair partner over a couple of hours, or building and deploying a full application over a couple of weeks, I really enjoy building things with others and want to continue doing so.
+Solving a stubborn little bug with a pair partner over a couple of hours, or building and deploying a full application over a couple of weeks, I really enjoy building things with others and want to continue doing so.

 I have had the opportunity to work on three different projects in different teams, including a two-week [final project](https://github.com/laythq/array_of_sunshine), and have been pair programming throughout the whole course with the rest of my cohort.
-All three group projects were built using Agile methodologies, building out a project iteratively (starting with an MVP) and communicating as a team through a series of stand-ups and retros.
-I now appreciate the effectiveness of Agile and how it can really unlock a teams potential and productivity.
+All three group projects were built using Agile methodologies, building out a product iteratively (starting with an MVP) and communicating as a team through a series of stand-ups and retros.
+I now appreciate the effectiveness of Agile and how it can really unlock a team's potential and productivity.

 ### Before I learned to code...

 #### I learned how to deliver to clients

 I spent a year in Kuwait working with a number of electrical, civil and mechanical engineers on some of the country's biggest engineering projects.
-Working with the Kuwaiti Ministry of Education, Interior Ministry and the Royal Court, I served some the country's most high profile clients and helped deliver huge projects on tight timelines.
+Working with the Kuwaiti Ministry of Education, Ministry of Culture and the Royal Court, I served some the country's most high profile clients and helped deliver [huge projects](http://www.alhani.com/) on tight timelines.

 #### I learned how to build a team